Skip to main content

 They will only be used if:

-- a previous course of trauma-focused psychological treatment did not achieve the goals you'd hoped for
+• previous trauma-focused psychological treatment did not work as well as you'd hoped

 Before prescribing a medicine, your doctor will tell you about any possible side effects.
 They will also tell you about any possible withdrawal symptoms you might have when you stop taking it.